aeternity/protocol/channels/OFF-CHAIN.md

 Message code: 15

-In order to withdraw tokens from the channel, one party can initiate a `withdraw_created` request.
+In order to withdraw coins from the channel, one party can initiate a `withdraw_created` request.
 The payload is a singly signed `channel_withdraw_tx` object, which includes the state hash and round of the next off-chain state, after applying a withdrawal operation with the expected amount.
-The initiating side can only withdraw tokens from its own off-chain account in the channel state (same public key) to its own on-chain account.
+The initiating side can only withdraw coins from its own off-chain account in the channel state (same public key) to its own on-chain account.
 Note that it is possible to withdraw a zero amount, essentially making the operation an on-chain snapshot.